If you have excellent grammar and communication skills and a keen interest in publishing, consider a career as an editorial assistant

 - The most likely areas for freelance work are proofreading, translation, copy-editing, copywriting and styling.
 For industry-specific support and advice see the The Society for Editors and Proofreaders (SfEP).

 - Women make up around half the workforce in publishing.
 Around 8% of the workforce is from a black, Asian and minority ethnic (BAME) background.
-EQUIP (Equality in Publishing) aims to encourage and support underrepresented groups into the profession.
+The Publishers Association - Inclusivity aims to encourage and support underrepresented groups into the profession.

 - Most publishing opportunities in the UK arise within a 50 mile radius of London, with some positions available in other regions.
 Oxford also has a strong publishing centre and there are opportunities in other major cities, such as Edinburgh.
 Skills gained with UK publishers or on UK postgraduate courses in publishing may also be used overseas.